gravitational/teleport/rfd/0080-yubikey-piv.md

 Now, future calls to `tsh login --piv --piv-slot=9a` can retrieve the certificate from the slot and decide what to do:
  - if there is no certificate, overwrite the slot
  - if there is a tsh-generated certificate that matches the current user and proxy, overwrite the slot
- - if there is a tsh-generated certificate that doesn't match the current user and proxy, prompt the user
+ - if there is a tsh-generated certificate that doesn't match the current user and proxy, prompt the user to overwrite.
+If they say no, then prompt them to use the next open slot.
   ```
   > tsh login --piv
   PIV slot 9a is currently in use by another tsh login session:
     proxy: proxy.example.com
     user: username
   Would you like to overwrite this slot? (y/N):
+  Would you like to use the next open slot?
+(9c) (y/N):
   ```
- - if there is a non-tsh-generated certificate, overwrite the slot, prompt the user
+ - if there is a non-tsh-generated certificate, prompt the user to overwrite.
+If they say no, then prompt them to use the next open slot.
   ```
   > tsh login --piv
   PIV slot 9a may be in use by another program.
   Would you like to overwrite this slot? (y/N):
+  Would you like to use the next open slot?
+(9c) (y/N):
   ```

-We will also provie the user with the `--piv-slot-overwrite` flag to skip the prompts above.
+We will also provide the user with the `--piv-slot-overwrite` flag to skip the prompts above.

-Additionally, users can provide `--piv-slot=next` to use the next available slot, so that they don't need to manually find an open slot.

 ##### logout